Cats & Dogs: The Revenge of Kitty Galore: Video game

-The film was released on DVD on July 30, 2010.
-Blu-ray, and 3D Blu-ray versions were released on November 16, 2010.

 Sequel

 A third installment and stand-alone sequel, titled Cats & Dogs 3: Paws Unite!, features a new storyline taking place 10 years after the events of the previous film.
-However, unlike the previous two, the third film has been released as a straight-to-video release on digital on September 15, 2020, and on DVD and Blu-ray on October 13, 2020.
+However, unlike the previous two, the third film has been released as a straight-to-video release on digital on September 15, 2020, and on DVD and Blu-ray on October 13.
 It is also the only film that does not have any of the original cast members from the previous films.
 The new voice cast includes Melissa Rauch, Max Greenfield and George Lopez.
 It was directed by Sean McNamara, co-produced by Andrew Lazar and David Fliegel, and written by Scott Bindley.
 It was distributed by Warner Bros.
 Home Entertainment.
-The film received a nationwide theatrical release in the United Kingdom on October 2, 2020.
+The film received a nationwide theatrical release in Australia on September 24, and in the United Kingdom on October 2.